What are Rubrics?

 Rubrics are a set of scoring guidelines that evaluate students’ work and provide clear teaching directives and criteria for students to follow.
 Rubrics are powerful tools to assess your students’ work, and you can finally customize them in your formatives!
-You can add a rubric to an open-ended question type: Show Your Work, Video Response, Audio Response, Free Response, or File Response.
+You can add a rubric to an open-ended question type: Drawing, Video Response, Audio Response, Free Response, or File Response.

-Create a free response, file response, audio response, show your work, or video response question and add your prompt or directions
+Create a free response, file response, audio response, drawing, or video response question and add your prompt or directions

 Toggle on “Use Rubric”, right below the question

-You can easily add Rubric criteria areas in the blue cards (at the beginning of each row).
+You can easily add Rubric criteria areas in the gray cards (at the beginning of each row).

 From there, you can easily click the blue + button below the blue card to continue adding more criteria areas.